Arky Vaughan

 Joseph Floyd "Arky" Vaughan (March 9, 1912 – August 30, 1952) was an American professional baseball player.
 He played 14 seasons in Major League Baseball, between 1932 and 1948, for the Pittsburgh Pirates and Brooklyn Dodgers, primarily as a shortstop.
 He was elected to the National Baseball Hall of Fame in 1985.

 Minor leagues

 Born in Clifty, Arkansas, Vaughan got his nickname early in life, despite leaving Arkansas before his first birthday.
 He grew up in Fullerton, California.

-Vaughn made his professional debut in 1931 at age 19 for the minor league Wichita Aviators of the Western League, where he hit .338 with 21 home runs.
+Vaughan made his professional debut in 1931 at age 19 for the minor league Wichita Aviators of the Western League, where he hit .338 with 21 home runs.
 When the Aviators became affiliated with the Chicago Cubs after the season, Vaughan was acquired by the Tulsa Oilers, who were affiliated with the Pittsburgh Pirates.
 On April 7, 1932, Vaughan was acquired from the Oilers by the Pirates.